Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 I also recommend that you use the [deep-freeze](https://www.npmjs.com/package/deep-freeze) package on your `state` to ensure that all actions return new references.

-Ultimately, testing your [reducer] will allow you to easily refactor the internal structure of their state without the risk of introducing regressions.
+Ultimately, testing your [reducer]s will allow you to easily refactor the internal structure of their state without the risk of introducing regressions.

 ## Keep the immutability and readability of your reducers